 Training locations

-Helen DeVos Children’s Hospital houses the pediatric radiology department and is the only free-standing children’s hospital in West Michigan with a Level 1 pediatric trauma center.
+Helen DeVos Children’s Hospital houses the pediatric radiology department and is the only free-standing children’s hospital in West Michigan with a Level I pediatric trauma center.
 The Corewell Health Cancer Center at Lemmen-Holton Cancer Pavilion received the American College of Radiology’s Breast Imaging Center of Excellence Award and is where residents complete rotations in PET.

-Trinity Health Grand Rapids Trinity Health Grand Rapids is a non-profit 300-bed acute care teaching hospital has more than 200 attending physicians on the active staff.
-Trinity Health Grand Rapids Trinity Health Grand Rapids board-certified radiologists provide resident training in interventional radiology/angiography, CT and MRI scanning, nuclear medicine, mammography, ultrasound, and general radiology.
-Trinity Health Grand Rapids Trinity Health Grand Rapidsis the West Michigan Renal Transplant Center and provides residents with exposure to a variety of renal failure-related radiological studies.
+Trinity Health Grand Rapids is a non-profit 300-bed acute care teaching hospital and has more than 200 attending physicians on the active staff.
+Trinity Health Grand Rapids board-certified radiologists provide resident training in interventional radiology/angiography, CT and MRI scanning, nuclear medicine, mammography, ultrasound, and general radiology.
+Trinity Health Grand Rapids is the West Michigan Renal Transplant Center and provides residents with exposure to a variety of renal failure-related radiological studies.
 The region’s first diagnostic breast center was opened here in 1983, which is the site where residents complete many of their mammography rotations.
 The Lacks Cancer Center at Trinity Health Grand Rapids, is a comprehensive, dedicated cancer hospital.

 Radiology residents are exposed to state-of-the-art equipment, including: